 At times when the Harbour Master’s Office is unmanned, reports should be made to Solent Coastguard on VHF Channel 16 or 67, or by telephone on 02392 552100.

 In the event of an oil pollution incident within the Beaulieu River, the Harbour Office is to be informed of the circumstances as soon as possible.
 No oil treatment products are to be used until specific approval is given and the Harbour Master issues specific instructions for their use.
 The use of ‘washing-up liquid’ (either domestic or industrial) falls within the scope of this notice.

 All Contractors must be adequately insured and report to the marina reception on arrival and departure.
-Contractors are to provide Beaulieu Harbour Staff with a copy of their third party liability insurance policy for a minimum of £5 million cover.
+Contractors may be requested to provide Beaulieu Harbour Staff with a copy of their third party liability insurance policy for a minimum of £5 million cover.
 Contractors should follow the guidelines for working on site that covers HSE rules compliance.